Tennis Canada

 Tennis Canada is the national governing body of tennis within Canada.
 It works together with the provincial associations to organize tournaments and rules.
 They also oversee the Canada Davis Cup team and the Canada Fed Cup team.
-Tennis Canada was formed in 1890 and is a full member of the International Tennis Federation (ITF).
+Tennis Canada was formed in 1890 and is a full member of World Tennis.
 Tennis Canada operates under the auspices of Sport Canada, and is a member of the Canadian Olympic Association.
 Tennis Canada’s event management team is directly responsible for all national and international competitions in Canada, including junior, senior and wheelchair championships.

 History

 The Canadian Lawn Tennis Association (CLTA) was formed on July 1, 1890, in Toronto, Ontario.
 Delegates were present from at least thirteen clubs: six Toronto tennis clubs, including the Toronto Lawn Tennis Club; two clubs from Montreal, Quebec; and clubs from London, Ottawa, St. Catharines, Peterboro, and Petrolea, all in Ontario.
 Charles Smith Hyman, who won the Canadian Championships (later known as the Canadian Open) singles title five times in the 1880s, was chosen as its first president and served three one-year terms (1890–1892).
 The CLTA began organizing the Canadian Championships at the Toronto Lawn Tennis Club, starting with the 1890 tournament.
 They adopted the rules of the All England Lawn Tennis Club, the club which hosts Wimbledon.
 Beginning in 1894, the CLTA began organizing a junior championship for boys 18 years old and under.

 In the first quarter century of its existence, two men served lengthy terms as president of the CLTA: Henry Gordon MacKenzie for eight years (1893–1900), and A. C. McMaster for thirteen years (1904–1916).
 The International Lawn Tennis Federation (ILTF) was formed in 1913, and the CLTA was invited to be a founding member but declined.
 In 1915, with many players fighting in World War I, the CLTA decided to suspend Canadian participation in the Davis Cup and also suspend the Canadian Championships.
 During the war, Canadian tournaments were suspended, except where "the entire proceeds were devoted to the Red Cross or other patriotic funds".
 In 1919, the CLTA resumed Canadian tournaments, but passed resolutions restricting Canadian players from competing "in tournaments authorized by Germans, Austrians, Turks, or Bulgarians" (i.e. Central Powers) and barring players from those nations from competing in Canadian tournaments.
 In 1920, Canada sought to return to Davis Cup play, but issued a late withdrawal citing an inability "to secure players of Davis Cup calibre".